The controller according to the EU General Data Protection Regulation (GDPR) and other German data protection laws and regulations is:

-Our website includes a contact form so that users can get in touch with us by electronic mail.
+Our website includes several contact forms so that users can get in touch with us by electronic mail.
 If users choose to use this form of communication, the data entered in the form are transmitted to SAMSON AG, where they are saved.
 This applies to the following data:

-Users are requested to agree to the processing of the personal data entered before the form is sent.
+Depending on the contact form, it may be possible to enter additional data.
+Also depending on the contract form, data may be transferred to our subsidiaries located in third countries.
+In such cases, we ensure that appropriate safeguards pursuant to Art.
+46 GDPR are observed.
 Alternatively, users can make first contact with us at the e-mail address provided on the website.
 In this case, we save the user's personal data included in the e-mail.
-The processing of personal data after user consent is governed by Article 6(1) lit. a) of GDPR.
-If the personal data are transmitted by e-mail, processing is governed by Article 6(1) lit. f) of GDPR.
-If the e-mail contact is targeted at performing a contract, processing is governed by Article 6(1) lit. b) of GDPR.
+The processing of personal data is governed by Article 6(1) lit. f) of GDPR.
 The data are only used to handle the first communication and the resulting communication.
-No data are forwarded to third parties in this context.
+If we use the personal data for other purposes, we will request the user's consent beforehand.
 The personal data entered in the contact form and sent by e-mail are deleted when the communication with the user has been terminated, which means when the circumstances suggest that the issue in question has been settled.
 The additional data collected during the sending process are deleted after seven days at the latest.

 SAMSON AG has implemented technical and organizational security measures to protect the users' personal data against accidental or intentional manipulation, loss, destruction or access by unauthorized persons.
 Our security measures are continuously improved in line with technological development.